joshyorko/activerecord-tenanted/README.md

 Enable a Rails application to host multiple isolated tenants.

 > [!NOTE]
 > Currently supported database adapters: SQLite3, MySQL (mysql2/trilogy), and PostgreSQL.
+PostgreSQL supports both schema-based (default) and database-based multi-tenancy strategies.
 If you have a use case for tenanting other databases supported by Rails, please reach out to the maintainers!

 ## Summary